Category Archives: 2015 Films

 Straight Outta Compton is a guy’s film.

-Perhaps this film might hold more appeal for fans of N.W.A., which I never was, and rap is not my preferred style of music, but I can appreciate the biographical way the film explains the trio’s story, ups and downs, reunions, death, and violence, but this film could have been much better and is flawed by its over-stylized filming.
+Perhaps this film might hold more appeal for fans of N.W.A., which I never was, and rap is not my preferred style of music.
+I can appreciate the biographical way the film explains the trio’s story, ups and downs, reunions, death, and violence, but this film could have been much better and is flawed by its over-stylized filming.

 Oscar Nominations: Best Original Screenplay